SkillsMapper/skillsmapper/terraform/README.md

 gcloud api-gateway api-configs delete ${API_NAME}-api-gw-config --api ${API_NAME}-api-gw
 ```

-If Cloud Build has run delete the services as it will be a newer version than the Terraform configuration:
+If Cloud Build has run, delete the services as it will be a newer version than the Terraform configuration:

 ```shell
 gcloud run services delete skill-service --region ${REGION}